 Let the Bath Bombs dry, without touching each other, for 24 hours, until they are completely dry.
 All I can think of when I hear “don’t touch each other” is my kids fighting in the back seat: “Stop TOUCHING me!!!
 Mom, she’s TOUCHING me!!!”
 Ah, the joys of parenthood. 😉

 When the Bath Bombs have dried, completely, go ahead and package them.
-I made adorable paper boxes using the Gift Box Punch Board (an amazing tool that lets you create gift boxes of any size using just paper) that I got here for about $12.
+I made adorable paper boxes using the Gift Box Punch Board (an amazing tool that lets you create gift boxes of any size using just paper) that I got here.
 Of course, you don’t have to make a separate box for each Bath Bomb, but I thought it looked awesome– almost like a jewelry box with a single, gorgeous beauty inside.
 I wrapped each Bath Bomb in a small 5×7 clear bag (cheapest I could find were here), then tied each bag with ribbon (48 cents per roll at Walmart) and placed it in a tissue paper “nest” inside the paper boxes I made.
 Oh man . . . they were so adorable.

 You could package these individually, or make a nice basket of goodies for a friend or neighbor.
 Hey– good neighbors are hard to find.
 Appreciate them as often as you can!

 And even moms need a little spa day, now and then.
 So after the kiddos are down for bedtime, run yourself a nice, hot bath.
 Light some candles, put on some soothing music, and use a bath bomb– just for you.
 You don’t even need an occasion.
 It’s amazing how rejuvenated and refreshed you will feel, after even a small physical and mental break from the stresses of life.